KubaMiszcz/Katy-Eulera-Unity3D/README.md

 App to show how Euler Angles works, in any convention, we can rotate/zoom/ set angle etc, manual in PDF

 ## Controls:
-- MMB - rotate camera
+- Middle Mouse Button - rotate camera
-- RMB - pan camera
+- Right Mouse Button - pan camera